Mediterranean Food: 30 Iconic Dishes You Should Try

 Although couscous is a staple of many North African counties, it’s most commonly associated with Morocco.

 Although it resembles grains or seeds, it’s a pasta made from durum wheat.
 It’s traditionally prepared in a special ‘couscousier’, but the pre-steamed couscous we find everywhere has the advantage of being unbelievably easy to prepare.

 Just pour on boiling water, cover, wait 5 minutes or so, and – voila!
 Serve it with roast meat, grilled fish, an aromatic vegetable stew, or a big salad.

 Falafel is found everywhere in the Eastern Mediterranean, though Lebanon and perhaps Israel are best known for it.
 They’re a tasty combination of ground chickpeas with fresh herbs and spices, shaped into small patties and often served between slices of pita bread.

-Falafel is popular street food, and you’ll find them offered in cafes and homes throughout the region.
+Falafel is popular street food in Turkey, Lebanon and throughout the Eastern Mediterranean, and you’ll find them offered in cafes and homes throughout the region.
 They’re often served with a big dollop of tahini (sesame seed) dressing, some local salad, and perhaps slices of eggplant.